 Olive 6' 2 wt. three piece new tip over ferrules

-Orvis, one of the oldest and most respected fly rod makers offer a range of blanks that meet all of my criteria - high quality, through action rods that cast effortlessly as do R.L.
-Winston.
+R.L.
+Winston, one of the oldest and most respected fly rod makers offer a range of blanks that meet all of my criteria - high quality, through action rods that cast effortlessly.

 Are you interested in a Gary Loomis fly rod?
 Gary is now designing rods for North Fork Composites in Washington State and these are a sweet casting rod with a moderate action.

-Rods can also be built using blanks from CTS or Composite Developments in New Zealand.
-Both of these companies produce very good blanks with a medium to medium-fast action suited to streams and lakes.
+Rods can also be built using blanks from CTS, EPIC or Composite Developments in New Zealand.
+These companies produce very good blanks with a medium to medium-fast action suited to streams and lakes.

 I have huge regard for R.L.
 Winston Boron fly rods and use and recommend their rods and blanks.
 Recently they have introduced an new line of carbon fibre rods that meet my ideal criteria for stream fishing.